Sine Wave

 time parameter.
 This mode of operation has the same benefits and

-liabilities as the Continuous
+liabilities as the Continuous sample mode.

 At each sample time, the block evaluates the sine function at the appropriate time value within the first cycle of the sinusoid.
 By constraining trigonometric evaluations to the first cycle of each sinusoid, the block avoids the imprecision of computing the sine of very large numbers, and eliminates the possibility of discontinuity during extended operations (when an absolute time variable might overflow).
 This method therefore avoids the memory demands of the table lookup method at the expense of many more floating-point operations.

-, the table constructed for each channel
+Speed, the table constructed for each channel

-Optimize table for parameter is set to
+When you set the Optimize table for parameter to

-, the table constructed for each channel
+Memory, the table constructed for each channel

 Note